Juliandev02/BlackBrowser/README.md

 and other single Functions 🙂

+**How to Run**
+To run the Browser, you need:
+- Python 3.7 or higher
+- PyQt5 5.6 or higher

 The whole thing is **still** in the build phase, so everything is relatively unstable.

 Screenshot